stewartsmith/drizzle/docs/mysql_differences.rst

 Notable MySQL Differences
 =========================

-Drizzle was forked from the (now defunct) MySQL 6.0 tree.
+Drizzle was forked from the (now defunct) MySQL 6.0 tree in 2008.
 Since then there have been a lot of changes.
-Some areas are similar, others unrecognisable.
+Some areas are similar, others unrecognizable.

 This section aims to explore some of the notable differences between MySQL and Drizzle.